"Magical" and "beautiful" are just a couple descriptions you'll hear people say about this Ugandan destination!

 There are many small islands within the lake which can be visited on a tour.
 You might want to check out Kyahugye because it's the only island with wild animals!
 People don't really come here specifically to see animals (as there are so many other national parks that take care of that) but take a walk and you might get lucky enough to spot impalas, zebras, monkeys ... and of course birds!
-Lake Bunyoni actually get its name because there's SO many species here — it literally means "Place of Many Little Birds".
+Lake Bunyonyi actually gets its name because there are SO many species here — it literally means "Place of Many Little Birds".

 There are other islands that are quite well known for their historical past - any tour guide can give you the stories behind the islands.

 There are green, terraced hills surrounding the lake with trails where you can get to panoramic view points of the many islands throughout the lake.
 Because of the high elevation, the weather feels cooler here even on sunny days which makes your treks even more enjoyable.
-Rent a mountain bike or pull on your hiking shoes and get exploring.
+Pull on your hiking shoes and get exploring.

 You can join little tours that will take you out to areas where you're most likely to spot some animals.
 Cross your fingers that you'll be able to spot impalas and zebras while you're out walking around the hills overlooking the lake!